Conformal Boundary Conditions and Higher Curvature Gravity: Discussion

 Quasi-local thermodynamics subject to conformal boundary conditions in Einstein gravity exhibit a behavior that, in the high-temperature limit, mimics that of a conformal field theory in one lower dimension.
 Given that we expect Einstein gravity will receive higher curvature corrections when considering short distance scales, in this work, we initiated the study of conformal boundary conditions in higher curvature theories of gravity by analyzing the case of Einstein-Maxwell-Gauss-Bonnet.
 We showed that CBC can be appropriately generalized and the functional form of the high-temperature expansion in this generalized setting is not disturbed.
 Below we discuss some implications of our results, as well as potential future directions.

 \paragraph{Linearized Lorentzian dynamics beyond spherical symmetry}

-In Einstein gravity, spherical cavities around maximally symmetric spacetimes allow for exponentially growing modes, that grow faster for large angular momentum ~\cite{Anninos:2023epi,Anninos:2024wpy,Liu:2024ymn,Anninos:2024xhc, Liu:2025xij}.
+In Einstein gravity, spherical cavities around maximally symmetric spacetimes allow for exponentially growing modes, that grow faster for large angular momentum ~\cite{Anninos:2023epi,Anninos:2024wpy,Liu:2024ymn,Anninos:2024xhc, Liu:2025xij, Anninos:2025zgr}.
 These large angular momentum modes have radial profiles that localize exponentially close to the boundary.
 One might imagine at these scales higher curvature (or quantum) effects might affect the results obtained in Einstein gravity.
 In this work we studied the behavior of the spherically symmetric modes, but a systematic study of the large angular momentum modes is also possible.
-Allowed frequencies will be now obtained by imposing the generalized conformal boundary conditions for EGB.
-It would be interesting to see how a perturbative correction in the GB coupling might change the behavior found in Einstein gravity of the large angular momentum modes.
+Allowed frequencies will be now obtained by imposing the generalized conformal boundary conditions for EGB~\eqref{eq:ECBCs}.
+It would be interesting to see how the corrections in the GB coupling affect the behavior of the large angular momentum modes, found in Einstein gravity.
 The Kodama-Ishibashi formalism has been extended to LL gravity \cite{Ishibashi:2011ws}, which might serve useful for this purpose.